LishaTu/Trending-YouTube-Video-Scraper-by-Keyword/ThirdUpdate_Sep24_SimpleAnalysis.md

 ## Most Common Tags

 ### Top 15 Tags:

+These most appearing tags may indicate the popular topics of the space and science videos.

 1. **space** - 27 occurrences
 2. **science** - 25 occurrences
 3. **universe** - 19 occurrences